 - Intense muscle aches

-The desire to avoid these painful withdrawal symptoms are a leading reason that addiction to fentanyl is difficult to quit.
+Consequently, the desire to avoid these painful withdrawal symptoms are a leading reason that addiction to fentanyl is difficult to quit.

 Due to relief from what may have started as a genuine chronic pain condition combined with the highly pleasurable effects of the drug, many individuals do not realize they have become addicted until it is too late.

-Fortunately, there are effective options for treatment for fentanyl addiction.
+However, there are effective options for treatment for fentanyl addiction.
 For a treatment to be effective, it must address the physiological dependence and behavioral addiction.